Patrick Byrne B.Soc , MA ( hons ) Senior Art Psychotherapist

 Ongoing Research Interests

-Home-based art psychotherapy in Eldercare
+Home-based art therapy in Eldercare

-Masculinity and art therapy practice
+Masculinity and Group art therapy for Men

 Additional Training